ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 azd ai agent invoke --local "What is Microsoft Foundry?"
 ```

-You would get response like below.
-Lets decode it.
+You would get a response like below.
+Let's decode it.

 ```bash
 ❯ azd ai agent invoke --local "What is Microsoft Foundry?"